Jet lived on the streets, slept where he could, ate what people threw at him. This is how his days went by and this is how he looked on a good day.

 The Xray also revealed a worrisome observation in Jet’s lower back, that may also require complicated back surgery later on.
 Vertebral exostoses — little spurs growing on the edges of bones — have formed on one pair of vertebrae (circled in red below).
 An MRI may have to be done in order to investigate for additional disk protrusion into the spinal canal.

-Please donate so Jet can continue to receive much needed medical care.
+Please donate so Jet can receive the spinal surgery he needs.

 Jet will need a great home — message our Facebook page or email email@example.com if you can provide it!
 He is in Bulgaria but transport to almost anywhere in the world can be arranged if the right home is found.
 Share his story, comment and stay with us for updates on Facebook: Let´s Adopt!
 Global.